TheGodOfAwesome/Swingy/README.md

 reaches the next level experience.
 • An artifact, which he can keep or leave.
-Of course, winning a battle doesn’t guarantee that an artefact will be droped and the quality of the artefact also varies depending on the villain’s strenght.
+Of course, winning a battle doesn’t guarantee that an artefact will be droped and the quality of the artefact also varies depending on the villain’s strength.
 Leveling up is based on the following formula level*1000+(level − 1)2*450.
 So the necessary experience to level up will follow this pattern: